lafrenierejm/lafreniere.xyz/content/docs/resume.md

 Emacs library to provide platform-specific paths for reading and writing configuration, cache, and other data.

-- On Linux, the directory paths conform to the XDG base directory and XDG user directory specifications as published by the freedesktop.org project.
+- On Linux, the directory paths conform to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
 - On macOS, the directory paths conform to Apple’s filesystem documentation ["Where to Put Files"](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFileSystem/Articles/WhereToPutFiles.html).

 </div>